BartGo/gam-forth/README.md

-# GAM-FORTH and other fig-FORTH sources by Roland Pantoła
+# GAM FORTH and other fig-FORTH sources by Roland Pantoła

-This repository features Roland Pantoła's fig-FORTH work for the Atari 800XL, including a modification of the language ("GAM-FORTH") and other custom development tools.
+This repository features Roland Pantoła's fig-FORTH work for the Atari 800XL, including a modification of the language ("GAM FORTH") and other custom development tools.

 With the generous offering from Mr. Pantoła to the [Polish Society for Preserving the Technical Heritage (🇵🇱)](https://ptodt.org.pl/about/), these sources are published here with his approval.